 The third co-founder, J.D.
 Lasica, brought the tech startup perspective.
 A veteran journalist turned entrepreneur, Lasica had co-founded some of the earliest grassroots web platforms and spoken about technology at venues from SXSW to the United Nations.
 He’s also a thriller novelist, so he understood the author side of the equation too.

-Together, the three of them launched Authors A.I. in 2019 with an unusual founding coalition: over 110 bestselling indie authors who wanted, as they put it, “greater autonomy over our careers.”
+Together, the three of them launched Authors A.I. in 2020 with an unusual founding coalition of over 110 bestselling indie authors who wanted, as they put it, “greater autonomy over our careers.”
 Marlowe went live in January 2020, more than two years before ChatGPT existed.
 While most of the publishing world wasn’t thinking about AI yet, these authors were already building with it.

 What Marlowe Actually Does

 Marlowe is not a writing tool.
-It doesn’t generate text, suggest sentences, or rewrite your prose.
+It doesn’t generate text or suggest sentences.
+It doesn’t rewrite your prose.
 It reads your manuscript and tells you what the data says about it.

-You upload your manuscript (Word, plain text, or EPUB), provide some basic details like character names and point of view, and Marlowe produces a comprehensive analytical report, usually in under fifteen minutes.
+You upload your manuscript (Word or EPUB), provide some basic details like character names and point of view, and Marlowe produces a comprehensive analytical report, usually in under fifteen minutes.
 The Pro report runs 16 to 34 pages and covers territory that would take a human developmental editor days to assess.

-The analysis includes plot structure mapped against recognized story archetypes (Hero’s Journey, Save the Cat, Three-Act Structure), pacing visualization that shows where your story builds tension and where it sags, character analysis that flags when two characters read too similarly, dialogue measurement (bestsellers typically land between 25% and 35% dialogue), word usage patterns, cliché detection, and readability scoring.
+The analysis includes plot structure mapped against recognized story archetypes (Hero’s Journey, Save the Cat, Three-Act Structure, and others), pacing visualization that shows where your story builds tension and where it sags, character analysis that flags when two characters read too similarly, dialogue measurement (bestsellers typically land between 25% and 35% dialogue), word usage patterns, cliché detection, and readability scoring.

-All of this gets delivered to an interactive Author Dashboard where you can dig into the details, compare sections, and track how your manuscript changes between revisions.
+All of this gets delivered to an interactive Author Dashboard where you can dig into the details and compare sections.
+You can also track how your manuscript changes between revisions, which is genuinely useful if you’re the type to do four rounds of edits before breakfast (hi, that’s me).

 The Feature That Nothing Else Replicates